datasnakes/OrthoEvolution/OrthoEvol/Tools/logit/README.md

 # LogIt Documentation

 Use the LogIt class to make logging very simple.
 This short and sweet class wraps around [logzero](https://github.com/metachris/logzero) which allows color coded logging.
 We created our own default logger with a default dateformat, logformat, and logging level (default is debug).

+Note that LogIt automaticall capitalizes the logname.

 1. Import the LogIt class and create a variable. ex: `logit = LogIt()`
 2. Create your logger. ex: `blastn = logit.default('blastn', 'blastn.log')`